sahithi-1881/ER-Patient-Visit-Analytics/README.md

-# ER Patient Visit Analytics Project
+# Emergency Room Patient Visit Analytics

 <img src= "Health Dashboard.png">

-## Description
-This Power BI dashboard provides an interactive visualization of patient visit trends in the Emergency Room.
-It enables healthcare providers to gain actionable insights into patient demographics, visit patterns, and service ratings.

-## Key Features
-**1. Patient Visit Overview**: Total patient visits categorized by administrative and non-administrative appointments.

-**2. Satisfaction Analysis**: Average satisfaction ratings and percentage of unrated services.

-**3. Demographic Insights**: Patient visits broken down by age group, gender, and race.

-**4. Trend Analysis**: Year-over-year patient visit trends and weekday vs. weekend visit patterns.

-**5. Departmental Breakdown**: Number of patients referred to specific medical departments.

-**6. Wait Time Visualization**: Heatmap analysis of average patient wait times by age and race.

-## Detailed Analysis
-#### 1. Patient Visits Overview
-The dashboard highlights a total of 4,632 patient visits, split almost evenly between Administrative Appointments (49.35%) and Non-Administrative Appointments (50.65%).
-The visit trends show a higher preference for services on weekdays (3.3K visits) compared to weekends (1.3K visits).
-#### 2. Satisfaction and Service Metrics
-The average satisfaction rating is 5.45, indicating a need to explore ways to improve the patient experience.
-A significant portion of services (75.71%) remains unrated, suggesting either insufficient feedback collection mechanisms or gaps in patient engagement during visits.
-#### 3. Demographic Insights
-- **Age Distribution**: The majority of visits are from adults (78%), followed by teenagers and middle childhood groups.
-This indicates the need for services tailored to adult health concerns.
-- **Gender Distribution**: Patient visits are split almost evenly by gender, with 51.5% male and 48.2% female patients.
-- **Race Distribution**: A heatmap reveals disparities in average wait times across races, which could indicate potential inequities in service delivery.
-#### 4. Departmental Referrals
-No Department Referrals account for 2.7K visits, which might represent patients seeking general consultations or those who left without being assigned to specific departments.
-Among referrals, General Practice (0.9K visits) and Orthopedics (0.5K visits) are the top departments, reflecting the primary needs of patients.
-#### 5. Wait Time Analysis
-The average wait time across all patients is 35.53 minutes, with some variability by demographic groups.
-The heatmap of wait times shows that certain groups (e.g., specific age or race categories) experience longer delays, which might signal areas for operational improvement.
-#### 6. Yearly Trends
-Patient visits have grown from 2,177 in 2019 to 2,455 in 2020, a 12.8% increase.
-This upward trend suggests increased demand for emergency services, potentially indicating population growth or a rising need for healthcare access.
-#### 7. Key Findings
-- **Operational Gaps**: High percentages of unrated services and long wait times for specific groups highlight opportunities for better service delivery.
-- **Growth Opportunities**: Analyzing growth in specific demographics or departments can guide resource allocation.
-- **Engagement Challenges**: The high number of "No Department Referrals" visits suggests opportunities to guide patients more effectively.
+# 📍 The Context

+Emergency rooms are high-pressure environments where patient flow, wait times, and service experience directly impact care quality.
+As patient volumes grow, hospitals need clear, data-driven visibility into how their ER is functioning on a daily basis.

+This project uses ER visit data to understand who is coming in, when demand peaks, how long patients wait, and where operational gaps exist.

+# ⚠️ The Problem

+Hospital administrators often struggle to answer key operational questions such as:
+Are patients waiting longer at certain times or demographics?
+Which services and departments see the highest demand?
+Is patient satisfaction being captured effectively?
+How is ER demand changing over time?

+Without a consolidated view, identifying bottlenecks and planning resources becomes difficult.

+# 🔎 The Approach

+I built an interactive Power BI dashboard that brings together patient visits, demographics, satisfaction, and wait times into a single, decision-ready view.

+The analysis focused on:

+Visit volume and appointment types
+Patient satisfaction and feedback coverage
+Demographic patterns across age, gender, and race Departmental referrals and service usage
+Wait time patterns and yearly demand growth

+# 📊 What the Data Revealed

+# Patient Flow & Visit Patterns

+A total of 4,632 ER visits were analyzed, split almost evenly between administrative (49.35%) and non-administrative (50.65%) appointments
+ER usage was significantly higher on weekdays (3.3K visits) compared to weekends (1.3K visits)

+# Patient Experience & Satisfaction

+The average satisfaction rating was 5.45, indicating room for improvement 75.71% of services were unrated, highlighting gaps in feedback collection and patient engagement

+# Demographic Insights

+Adults accounted for 78% of visits, suggesting demand is concentrated in adult care Gender distribution was nearly even (51.5% male, 48.2% female) Wait time heatmaps revealed variation across age and race groups, pointing to potential equity and efficiency concerns

+# Departmental Utilization

+No Department Referrals (2.7K visits) formed the largest category, suggesting many patients either sought general consultation or were not routed further
+Among referrals, General Practice (0.9K) and Orthopedics (0.5K) saw the highest demand

+# Wait Times & Operational Load

+The overall average wait time was 35.53 minutes Certain demographic groups experienced consistently longer waits, signaling opportunities for operational improvements

+# Demand Growth Over Time

+ER visits increased from 2,177 in 2019 to 2,455 in 2020, a 12.8% year-over-year growth
+This upward trend indicates increasing pressure on ER resources

+# 💡 Key Takeaways

+Operational gaps exist in wait times and feedback collection Demand is growing, requiring proactive staffing and planning Patient routing and engagement can be improved, especially for non-referred visits Data visibility enables more equitable and efficient ER operations

+# ✅ Outcome

+This dashboard enables healthcare stakeholders to:

+Monitor ER congestion and wait times
+Identify demographic and service-level disparities Improve patient experience tracking
+Support data-driven staffing and operational decisions

+# 🛠 Tools Used

+Power BI
+SQL (data preparation)
+Healthcare operational metrics